 - Work on a jigsaw puzzle together.

 - Go for a family walk or hike.

-- Watch parades, football games or favorite movies together.
+- Gather in front of the TV to watch parades, football games, or favorite movies together.

 - Ask each person to bring a favorite family photo to share.
 Make a display.
-Ask each person to share why they brought that photo and the story behind it.
+Ask them to share why they brought that photo and the story behind it.

 It takes a village to keep kids safe – especially when it comes to managing food allergies.
 The best way to prevent food allergy reactions is to help your child avoid accidental contact with their food allergens.
-Even traces can cause a severe allergic reaction, known as anaphylaxis (anna-fih-LACK-sis).
+Small amounts of your child's food allergen may cause a severe allergic reaction, known as anaphylaxis [anna-fih-LACK-sis].
 Enlist the help of others to help keep your child safe.

-- Educate others to prevent cross-contact with allergens.
-If others will be doing some or all of the cooking, be sure they read and save labels.
+- If other people will be doing some or all of the cooking, be sure they read and save labels.
 Have a plan to review ingredients.
-Make sure everyone who prepares, handles and serves food your child will eat knows how to prevent cross-contact.
+Make sure everyone who prepares, handles, and serves food your child will eat knows how to prevent cross-contact with allergens.

 Be Prepared With Safe Foods

 Holidays are a flurry of activity in the kitchen.
 Even with exceptional planning, sometimes things go wrong.
 Have a back-up plan for safe food in case you find out at the last minute that a dish is not safe.

 - Prepare safe dishes ahead of time and freeze them.
 These can be dishes that match what’s being served or just some of your child’s favorites.
 Stick them in the oven when you’re ready to heat them.
 Be sure to plan some extra cooking time if you bake them from frozen.